-Special Equipment: 9-inch (23-centimeter) tart pan, preferably with removable sides
+Special Equipment: 9-inch (23-centimeter) tart pan with sides 3 inches deep, preferably springform

 Eggnog Pie Recipe